Today I am showing you how to design the nursery of your dreams.

 Consider Adding Multiple Lighting Options to Your Nursery

 Consider adding multiple lighting options – your main source of light, a significantly dimmer option, and a nightlight.

-Our main source of light comes from the ceiling fan, and I put this lamp next to the glider with a dim bulb for nighttime nursing.
+Our main source of light comes from the ceiling fan, and I put this lamp next to the glider with a dim bulb giving off ambient light for nighttime nursing.